-If you are looking for an easy hike or just to take cool pictures of the colorful rocks, the good news is that they are reachable in less than an hour of light hiking.
+If you are looking for an easy trek where you can also take some cool Instagram-worthy hiking pictures of the colorful rocks, the good news is that they are reachable in less than an hour of light hiking.
 The only hardship you may face is if it is a very hot day.

 Yet at the end of this section, immediately before the colorful rocks, bigger boulders make their presence.
 You will have to climb them to get close to the rainbow rocks.
-Something to bear in mind for those with fear of heights or not used to climbing.
+Something to bear in mind for those with a fear of heights or who are not used to climbing.

 As a matter of fact, the spot where rainbow rocks start gets really packed during the weekends.
 But do not worry, the best is waiting for you ahead, and many people do not bother going much further.

-2. Hiking through rainbow valley will lots of bouldering
+2. Hiking through the rainbow valley will lots of bouldering

 Elevation gradually reaches 492 m.